Bill & Ted's Excellent Adventure: Post-production

-Initially, the film had ended with Bill & Ted giving their report within a small classroom, passing their class, and then going to the prom with the rescued princesses.
-The production team recognized this felt underwhelming, and created the larger auditorium presentation as to give a better sense of scale, with a sound and light show to make it more dramatic setting.
+Initially, the film had ended with Bill and Ted giving their report within a small classroom, passing their class, and then going to the prom with the rescued princesses.
+The production team recognized this felt underwhelming, and created the larger auditorium presentation as to give a better sense of scale, with a sound and light show to make a more dramatic setting.

 The initial cut of the film was 2 hours and 25 minutes long, and was pruned significantly.
-One such filmed scene was a lengthy choreographed song number that would have led off the film, starting with Bill & Ted dancing via air-guitaring on their way to school and ended up getting bullied by jocks once they arrived.
+One such filmed scene was a lengthy choreographed song number that would have led off the film, starting with Bill and Ted dancing via air-guitaring on their way to school and ending up getting bullied by jocks once they arrive.
 In February 2020, Winter found some stills from the filmed version of the scene on an old hard drive and shared them on the Internet with some additional details on its production.
 Winter believed that Kenny Ortega had been involved in establishing the choreography based on the time period and his recollection.
 Winter said neither he nor Reeves could dance prior to shooting this scene, so the scene was rehearsed for roughly an hour a day across several weeks concurrent to other parts of filming.
 Winter identified other scenes that he recalled filming that had been cut, including a scene involving a prom, and a running gag involving the pudding cups and the "John the Serf" character that remained in the film's credits.
 While they had tried to find the film reels with this cut footage, Winter said that with the fate of DEG following the film, it is likely lost.

 The picture had been planned for a 1988 release, and filming and production had completed on schedule.
 However, the original film distributor, DEG, fell into significant debt in late 1987, and by 1988 had filed for bankruptcy.
 At this point, the film was in post-production, and Herek attempted to show around the rough cut to other distributors.
 Herek said many of these companies were confused, asking him "Are there kids that really speak like this?" on seeing the film.
 However, the cut had an extremely popular reaction from a test audience of volunteers pulled from local malls, which led to a small bidding war from production companies to get the title.
 Some of the former DEG executives ended up at Nelson Entertainment, and along with Orion Pictures, were able to secure new distribution rights for the film by 1988 for about US$1 million.

 Home media

-Excellent Adventure was released on VHS on August 31, 1989, and on DVD on December 4, 2001.
+Bill & Ted's Excellent Adventure was released on VHS on August 31, 1989, and on DVD on December 4, 2001.
 It was released on Blu-ray on November 13, 2012.
+It was released on Ultra HD Blu Ray on October 11, 2022.
+All three Bill & Ted movies were released in a Ultra HD Blu Ray box set on August 8, 2024.